Classic Shrimp Cocktail

 Perfect fried chicken comes down to temperature

 A requirement of all exceptional fried chicken is a crispy, golden-brown coating.
-Frying chicken may seem like a daunting task, but with the right tools and knowhow, you can prefect the art of frying at home.
+Frying chicken may seem like a daunting task, but with the right tools and knowhow, you can perfect the art of frying at home.
 The oil’s temperature is the most important component of frying.
-It’s a delicate dance between heat and timing, but using a temperature probe in the oil, allows you to monitor and adjust the oil temperature throughout the frying process, making the daughting task of frying, accessible to even the most novice home cooks.
+It’s a delicate dance between heat and timing, but using a temperature probe like the Dot (featured below) in the oil, allows you to monitor and adjust the oil temperature throughout the frying process, making the daunting task of frying, accessible to even the most novice home cooks.

 Fried Chicken is better when shared